-With the Board of Mental Health's approval of the Strategic Plan, work will begin immediately on action plans for FY 2012.
-As in the two previous years, implementation of the Plan is based upon goals, objectives, action plans, and strategies.
-Each of the five goals consists of a leader and team members who work throughout the year to meet measurable and observable performance indicators.
+With the Board of Mental Health's approval of the Strategic Plan, work will begin on FY 2013 action plans on July 1, 2012.
+As in the previous years, implementation of the Plan is goal-based.
+Goal leaders and team members are assigned to each of the five goals.
+These dedicated individuals will work on FY 2013's action plans to meet measurable and observable performance indicators.

-While progress is ongoing, quarterly reports are developed and presented to the Board.
-Reports are also posted on DMH's Web site for the public to view.
+While progress is ongoing, quarterly reports will be developed and presented to the Board.
+Reports will also be posted on DMH's Web site for the public.
 Quarterly reports provide a tracking mechanism to show progress and areas which need to be addressed.

 Funding continues to be a roadblock to full implementation of a more community-based and recovery-focused system.
-Research, partnerships and creative thinking are necessary to overcoming this and other roadblocks.
+Research, partnerships and creative thinking are necessary to overcoming this and other challenges.
 By working with partners statewide, we can reach our ultimate goal of supporting a better tomorrow for individuals who have mental illness, intellectual or developmental disabilities, substance abuse problems, and Alzheimer's disease and other dementia.